 SARS is very happy to take foreign investments into our country, but unfortunately, they’re not too fond of letting us take money out, which can make things a bit difficult for South African’s trying to take their money abroad.

 There are two foreign investment categories that you would be interested in:

 Single discretionary allowance for investments below R1milion per calendar year.
 SARS allows each South African citizen to invest up to R1million in overseas investments per year, which is known as your single discretionary allowance.
 You will qualify for this automatically, there’s no admin that you’d need to do.

 Foreign investment allowance for investments below R11million, and more than R1million per calendar year.
 If you would like to invest more than R1million rand then unfortunately you’ll need to apply for a foreign investment allowance.
 Getting this can be difficult because unlike your single discretionary allowance, you’ll need to make an application.

 Are South African Citizens Allowed To Own American Shares?

 You’re allowed to buy American shares such as Tesla according to Investopedia.com.

-The only minor hurdle you might face is you’ll have to send in extra documentation to the foreign exchange.
-That said, to be honest when I opened an account with Firstrade. (my favorite U.S based trading platform )and they didn’t request anything that I felt was unusual.
+The only minor hurdle you might face is you’ll have to FICA your account.
+That said, to be honest when I opened an account with EasyEquities. (my favorite trading platform for international stocks) and they didn’t request anything that I felt was unusual.

-In-fact, I felt like they requested fewer documents than some of our local trading platforms that need to take you through KYC verification.
+In-fact, I felt like they requested fewer documents than some of other local trading platforms that need to take you through KYC verification.